phone: (314) 977-3485

 - Faculty writing communities

 Dr. Lohe first came to the Center in September 2009, as Program Director for Teaching Enhancement; she was appointed director in July 2011.
-She came to SLU from Washington University in St. Louis, where she served as Director of Writing Courses and Program Administrator for first-year writing in the Department of English.
+Before coming to SLU, Debie was at Washington University in St. Louis, where she served as Director of Writing Courses and Program Administrator for first-year writing in the Department of English.
 In those roles, Debie designed, implemented, and assessed curriculum at the program and course level; mentored graduate student teachers and part-time faculty; consulted on academic integrity cases; and oversaw the daily operations of the program, among other things.
-For almost twenty years, she has taught writing, literature, Women's Studies, and education courses to undergraduate and graduate students.
-She also has almost ten years of experience working in information technology in a medical environment.
+Debie has more than twenty years’ experience teaching writing, literature, Women's Studies, and education courses to both undergraduate and graduate students.
+She also has almost ten years of experience working in information technology in a medical school.
+At Saint Louis University, she also has served as Acting Associate Provost for Faculty Affairs and Development (fall 2018) and as Interim Vice President for Student Development (spring/summer 2020).